Bluebonnet vs Parmer Lane: D vs C in Round Rock ISD

 Parmer Lane Elementary: Affordable and Functional

-Parmer Lane sits in a part of Round Rock ISD that has been growing steadily for years.
-The school zone picks up neighborhoods along the Parmer Lane and I-35 corridors, areas that offer some of the best value in the district.
-A C rating with a 78 overall is not going to turn heads, but it represents a campus that is meeting basic academic standards across the board.
-For buyers in the $480K range who need to be in Round Rock ISD, that baseline is meaningful.
+Parmer Lane sits in Pflugerville ISD in a part of Travis County that has been growing steadily for years.
+The school zone picks up neighborhoods along the Parmer Lane corridor, areas that offer some solid value.
+A C rating with a 78 overall is not going to turn heads, but it represents a campus that is meeting basic academic standards across the board, with two distinctions to show for it.
+For buyers in the $480K range who want Pflugerville ISD, that baseline is meaningful.

 Bluebonnet Elementary: The Budget Option, with Caveats